Raiden2126/StepSync-API-V3/README.md

 ## Testing

-The API includes a comprehensive test suite.
+The API includes a comprehensive test suite with extensive test cases.
 To run the tests:

 1. Install dependencies:
 ```bash